 Disability retirement benefits continue until the worker (1) dies; (2) returns to work for the federal government; (3) voluntarily gives up the benefits; (4) recovers from the disability; or (5) is "restored to earning capacity."
 For more detail, see 5 C.F.R. § 831.1209.
-Workers who successfully received disability are eligible to maintain government health insurance, but they must pay the same monthly premiums as they did
+Workers who successfully received disability are eligible to maintain government health insurance, but they must pay the same monthly premiums as they did when they were employed.

-131 To compute creditable service, add the number of years until a worker reaches 60 to the number of years she worked in the federal civil service.
+&lt;sup>135 To compute creditable service, add the number of years until a worker reaches 60 to the number of years she worked in the federal civil service.

-132 A person is restored to earning capacity when his or her income from wages or self-employment or both equals at least 80% of the current rate of pay of the position occupied immediately before retirement.
+&lt;sup>136 A person is restored to earning capacity when his or her income from wages or self-employment or both equals at least 80% of the current rate of pay of the position occupied immediately before retirement.
 See 5 U.S.C. § 8337(d).